 Social

-Once you finish rehab, you might have put in some work to rebuild your relationships and social connections.
-Most 12-step programmes encourage apologizing to your loved ones and mending bridges.
+Once you finish rehab, you might have worked to rebuild your relationships and social connections.
+Most 12-step programmes encourage apologising to your loved ones and mending bridges.
 Your loved ones should see the change in you and support your progress!

 You might also enjoy new relationships with people from your support group meetings.
 You can try new activities like a running club or art classes in your quest for self-care and growth.
 Without the weight of addiction, you can build new friendships and relationships!